dario-piotrowicz/ngx-console-life-hooks/lib/README.md

 | `indent`            | how much indentation to apply to the console log                                                           | `0`, `1`, `2`, `3`, `4` and `5`                                           | `0`           |

 \
+_Note:_

-_Note: `include` and `exclude` are opposite options and cannot be used together, if you do so the decorator will throw an error_
+- `include` and `exclude` are opposite options and cannot be used together, if you do so the decorator will throw an error
+- if you add a non-implemented hook to the `include` list the decorator will not log it unless the `logNonImplemented` option is set to `true` (an error will be logged instead)

 \
 &NewLine;